seungjunlee96/seungjunlee96.github.io/index.md

   </p>
 </div>

-I am a Research Scientist specializing in Medical AI.
+I am a Research Scientist specializing in Healthcare AI.
 My expertise lies in Anomaly Detection, Deep Generative Models, and Multi-modal Foundation Models, with a proven track record of translating theoretical research into regulatory-grade medical solutions.

 Currently at VUNO Inc., I spearhead the development of neuroimaging diagnostics, focusing on modality-specific adaptation.
 Previously at MakinaRocks, I engineered production-level MLOps pipelines, optimizing latency for industrial deployment.
 My research has been published in top-tier journals, including Nature Communications, and recognized with the Pfizer Medical Research Award.